RSM US: Legal structure

+RSM US LLP is a limited liability partnership.
+It is an independent member of the RSM International network.

 Controversies

+In 2006, RSM settled a business fraud class action lawsuit against them for $41.5M.

 In 2019, RSM was charged with violating auditor independence rules by the SEC.
 The charges were in connection with more than 100 audit reports involving at least 15 audit clients.
 RSM agreed to be censured and was fined $950,000.

 In June 2020, RSM settled a professional negligence claim brought by Physicians United Plan for $17 million.

 In 2022, the SEC charged RSM, two partners and a senior manager with improper conduct charges.
 RSM agreed to pay $3.75M to resolve the charges.
+The senior manager was fired over this issue, however both partners remain with RSM.

-In the 2024 Public Company Accounting Oversight Board (PCAOB) Inspection Report, the PCAOB gave RSM an audit deficiency rate of 47%.
-This is an improvement from a low in 2018 when 73% of audits conducted by RSM were deemed to be deficient by the regulators.
+In the 2024 Public Company Accounting Oversight Board (PCAOB) Inspection Report, the PCAOB gave RSM an audit deficiency rate of 41%.

+In 2024, a former employee sued RSM, alleging racial and gender discrimination, a culture of sexual harassment, and violations of her rights under New York law.